hughdtt/poke-profiles/README.md

 These instructions will get you a copy of the project up and running on your local machine for development purposes.

 ### Prerequisites
-Built with HTML/CSS/Javascript meaning if you can run it as is without installing any additional modules!
+Built with HTML/CSS/Javascript meaning you can run it as-is without installing any additional modules!

 ### Installing